tomeralmog/calculator-js/README.md

 ### Installation

-Download and extract the [latest pre-built release](https://github.com/tomeralmog/calculator-js).
+Download and extract the [repo](https://github.com/tomeralmog/calculator-js).

 Install the dependencies and devDependencies.